mujtahid3996/mujtahid3996/README.md

 - 👋 Hi, I’m @mujtahid3996
 - 👀 I’m interested in Datascience,Web development(node.js,express.js,React etc)
 - 🌱 I’m currently learning Javascript(digging into details of the language)
-- 💞️ I’m looking to collaborate on open source
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me mujtahid2018@gmail.com

 <!---